The Most Famous

 With an HPI of 76.61, Mary Simon is the 2nd most famous Canadian Politician.
 Her biography has been translated into 35 different languages.

 Mary Jeannie May Simon (born August 21, 1947) is a Canadian civil servant, diplomat, and former broadcaster who has been serving as the 30th governor general of Canada since July 26, 2021.
 She is Inuk on her mother's side, making her the first Indigenous person to hold the office.
 Simon was born in Fort Severight (now Kangiqsualujjuaq), Quebec.
 She briefly worked as a producer and announcer for the CBC Northern Service in the 1970s before entering public service, serving on the board of the Northern Quebec Inuit Association and playing a key role in the Charlottetown Accord negotiations.
 She was Canada's first ambassador for circumpolar affairs from 1994 to 2004, as well as a lead negotiator for the creation of the Arctic Council.
 She also served as the Canadian ambassador to Denmark from 1999 to 2002.
 On July 6, 2021, Prime Minister Justin Trudeau announced that Queen Elizabeth II had approved Simon's appointment as governor general.
-Her appointment was criticized, as she does not speak French very fluently.
+Her appointment was criticized, as she does not speak French, an official language of Canada.

 3. Pierre Trudeau (1919 - 2000)